Are You Addicted to Your Smart Phone?

 We are not denying that you can forge an intimate relationship with someone via your Smart phone/Internet technology, otherwise dating apps wouldn’t exist.
-However, this blog is more so about the compulsion, or near irresistible urge to do something, like use your Smart phone.
-This could include:
+However, this blog is focused on the compulsion, or nearly irresistible urge to do something, like use your Smart phone.

 - Checking to see who has viewed your social media stories